Abortion pill opponents urge US appeals court to allow ban | Law-Order

 Abortion pill opponents urge US appeals court to allow ban

-Kacsmaryk, based in Amarillo, ruled that the FDA exceeded its authority by ignoring mifepristone's risks and relying on "plainly unsound reasoning" when approving it.
-Eighteen minutes later, a federal judge in Washington state issued a contradictory ruling that directed the FDA to keep the drug available in 17 states and Washington, D.C.
+Kacsmaryk, based in Amarillo, Texas, ruled that the FDA exceeded its authority by ignoring mifepristone's risks and relying on "plainly unsound reasoning" when approving it.
+Eighteen minutes later, a federal judge in Washington state issued a contradictory ruling directing the FDA to keep the drug available in 17 states and Washington, D.C.

 If the split persists, the U.S. Supreme Court may be asked to resolve the matter.
 Federal appeals courts normally assign cases to three-judge panels.
 Twelve of the 16 5th Circuit judges who hear cases are Republican appointees.

+The court could rule any time after briefs are due Wednesday afternoon.
+Separately, the Biden administration on Wednesday proposed new privacy protections to prevent women's health information from being used to investigate or sue people who obtain or facilitate abortions.

-The case is Alliance for Hippocratic Medicine et al v FDA et al, 5th U.S. Circuit Court of Appeals, No. 23-10362.
+The abortion pill case is Alliance for Hippocratic Medicine et al v FDA et al, 5th U.S. Circuit Court of Appeals, No. 23-10362.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)